 While studies about the benefits of weighted blankets are relatively few – they point in a positive direction.
 Here’s why some people are so convinced that weighted blankets are the business.

-- Multiple studies have shown that weighted blankets mimic DPT (or deep-pressure touch, sometimes called Deep Touch Pressure).
+- Deep Touch Pressure: Multiple studies have shown that weighted blankets mimic DTP (or deep touch pressure).
 This therapeutic technique is often used to treat people who have anxiety, depression, and more.

-- Weighted blankets ground your body.
-That is, they push the body downward.
+- Ground Your Body: That is, they push the body downward.
 This study found that grounding your body while you sleep can lower cortisol levels.
-When you lower cortisol you could also improve your blood pressure, heart rate, glucose levels.
+When you lower cortisol, you could also improve your blood pressure, heart rate, and glucose levels.

-- A spokesperson for the American Academy of Sleep Medicine says the blankets may also help people with chronic pain enjoy better sleep.
+- Relieve Chronic Pain: A spokesperson for the American Academy of Sleep Medicine says the blankets may also help people with chronic pain enjoy better sleep.
 Combined with other therapeutic treatments, a weighted blanket could be the deep-pressure therapy you need to sleep with fewer aches and pains.

 What’s in a Weighted Blanket?